 This is a fantastic guitar made with excellent tone woods and quality hardware.
 It looks and sounds like a much more expensive model, making it the ideal “sleeper”.
 Not only is it incredibly well made, but it’s made using only sustainable materials, so you can feel good about your decision to purchase this model.

 Breedlove is rapidly gaining brand presence thanks to their modern approach to building guitars using high quality, yet sustainable materials.
-The Breedlove ECO Discovery S embodied those philosophies fully, and was a real treat to play.
+The Breedlove ECO Discovery S (full review here) embodied those philosophies fully, and was a real treat to play.

 This guitar was a concert style model, and its top was made with solid African Mahogany, which is one of the foremost woods to make an acoustic top from at any price.
 The back and sides were made with “EcoTonewood Mahogany”.
 EcoTonewood is a Breedlove exclusive laminated wood that uses a hardwood core (unlike most laminates that have a softwood core).
 We found that this really helped the resonance of the Discovery S.